 9. Employment contract with a foreign worker

-between an employer in Portugal and a foreign worker.
+It consists of the contract concluded between an employer in Portugal and a foreign worker.
 In this case, it refers to workers from countries that do not belong to the European Union or the Schengen Area and that do not have specific agreements with Portugal.

 The employer must conclude this contract in writing and communicate the employment relationship to Social Security.
-The worker is obliged to present a work visa or residence permit
+The worker is obliged to present a work visa or residence permit.

 With regard to duration, trial period, termination and other rights and duties, the employment contract with a foreign worker follows the rules of the type of contract in which it falls.